 A. Students who do not feel well during the school day will be directed to the school clinic and an assessment will be completed by the clinic staff.
 Students who are exhibiting any of the symptoms of COVID-19 and other communicable diseases as identified by the CDC and Cuyahoga County Board of Health (click here), will need to be picked up from school immediately.
 Students in the clinic who are feeling ill will be asked to put on a clean medical mask and wait in a designated area of the clinic.

 Q. 68.
 When can my child return to school after being sent home sick?

-A. Families will need to send a medical note detailing that their child is not experiencing a contagious medical condition in order to return to school.
-Closer to the start of school, we will post and send you an easy form for you to have your health care provider complete.
+A. Families will need to send a medical note detailing that their child is not experiencing a contagious medical condition in order to return to school in person.

 Q. 67.
 Can my child rest in the clinic if he or she is tired?

 A. Students who visit the clinic will receive an assessment to determine the nature of their complaint.
 To keep the risk of exposure to a minimum, only students with an essential health care need will remain in the clinic.

 Q. 66.
 How will my child receive daily medications?